Interactive Bucharest Masterplan

 • Neighborhood: Pânzari

-• Current Status: Though the urban square remains, its context has significantly changed, as much of the physical infrastructure around it has been lost
+• Current Status: Though the urban square remains, its context has significantly changed, as the surrounding buildings have been mostly replaced with newer structures.

 Bărăția Church / today - Caleidoscop